 Making a pillow from a tee shirt is a great way to repurpose a clothing item you'll never wear.
 Plus, it makes a great decorative addition to your home!

 What do you do when you have a bunch of oversized t-shirts?
-Make a no sew tie pillow using them, that's what!
+Make no sew tie pillows using them, that's what!

 This shirt pillowcase doesn't take long to make, especially with all the tips I have to share with you along the way.

 This idea popped into my head after I had ordered a large tank top from a band's online store only to receive a 3XL t-shirt.
 They ended up letting me keep the shirt, so why not experiment with this thrifty idea I had?

 It was so successful, that I dug out another oversized shirt I had in my drawer and knew I would never wear.
 This would make a fun and creative gift for any child, teen, or adult because the shirt can be anything!

 Use old band shirts, free shirts from charity events, or use a solid craft or clearance shirt that can be made to complement your decor.